modern-mean/modern-mean-core/README.md

 ## Before You Begin
-Before you begin we recommend you read about the basic building blocks that assemble a SHACKAPP application:
+Before you begin we recommend you read about the basic building blocks that assemble a Modern-MEAN application:
 * MongoDB - Go through [MongoDB Official Website](http://mongodb.org/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.
 * Express - The best way to understand express is through its [Official Website](http://expressjs.com/), which has a [Getting Started](http://expressjs.com/starter/installing.html) guide, as well as an [ExpressJS Guide](http://expressjs.com/guide/error-handling.html) guide for general express topics.
 You can also go through this [StackOverflow Thread](http://stackoverflow.com/questions/8144214/learning-express-for-node-js) for more resources.
 * AngularJS - Angular's [Official Website](http://angularjs.org/) is a great starting point.
 You can also use [Thinkster Popular Guide](http://www.thinkster.io/), and the [Egghead Videos](https://egghead.io/).